Senegalese Tirailleurs: Occupation of the Rhineland

-The armistice of November 1918 had provision for the allied Occupation of the Rhineland and France played a major part in this.
+The Armistice of 11 November 1918 included provisions for the Occupation of the Rhineland by the Allies of World War I, and the French Third Republic played a major role in it.
 Between 25,000 and 40,000 colonial soldiers were part of this force.
 German attempts were made to discredit the use of non-European soldiers by the French during this occupation, as had earlier been the case during World War I. Although no hard evidence was produced, many campaigners claimed that the colonial soldiers – and the Senegalese in particular – were responsible for a substantial number of rapes and sexual assaults.
-Children resulting from these unions were stigmatised as "Rhineland Bastards" and subsequently suffered under the Nazi race laws.
+Children resulting from these unions were stigmatised as "Rhineland bastards" and subsequently suffered under the racial policy of Nazi Germany.